WilliamTRose756/Inventory-App/README.md

 # Inventory-App-Tkinter

 This app was built with Python, Tkinter, SQLite, and SQL.
-It allows the user to add items, remove items, delete items, and search for items. <br>
+It allows the user to add items, remove items, delete items, and search for items. <br><br>
 It also allows the user to dispaly items that are expired and edit or delete them.